r-spatial/r-spatial.org/_posts/2017-01-30-mapedit_intro.markdown

 provide feedback, so that we can insure a quality final product.
 In this case, the older version of `Leaflet.Draw` in RStudio Viewer has some bugs, so clicking an existing point creates a new one rather than allowing editing of that point.
-Also, the returned `list` from `edit_map` has no knowledge of the provided features.
+Also, the returned `list` from `editMap` has no knowledge of the provided features.

 Selecting Regions
 -----------------